 We use different methods to collect data from and about you including through:

-Direct interactions.
-You may give us your data by filling in forms or by corresponding with us by post, phone, email or otherwise.
+- Direct interactions.
+You may give us your data by filling in forms or by corresponding with us by post, phone, email or through social media.
 This includes personal data you provide when you:

-Automated technologies or interactions.
+- Automated technologies or interactions.
 As you interact with our website, we may automatically collect Technical Data about your equipment, browsing actions and patterns and general internet usage.
-We collect this by using cookies and other similar technologies.
+We collect this by using cookies and other similar technologies (please see our Cookies section for more information).

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: